MozillaSecurity/domfuzz/README.md

 This repository contains [DOMFuzz](dom) tests layout and other parts of browser engines through DOM API calls.

-Most of the code other than testcase generation is written in Python: restarting the program when it exits or crashes, noticing evidence of new bugs from the program's output, [reducing testcases](https://github.com/MozillaSecurity/lithium/), and [identifying when regressions were introduced](autobisect-js/README.md).
+Most of the code other than testcase generation is written in Python: restarting the program when it exits or crashes, noticing evidence of new bugs from the program's output, [reducing testcases](https://github.com/MozillaSecurity/lithium/).

 ## Setup